-As a licensed Staff Psychologist, I have been with the Student Health and Counseling Center for the past nine years and received both my bachelor's and master's degrees from Hofstra University.
+As a licensed Staff Psychologist, I have been with the Student Health and Counseling Center since 2008 and received both my bachelor's and master's degrees from Hofstra University.
 I earned my doctoral degree in Counseling Psychology from the University of Southern Mississippi and completed my clinical internship in Child and Adolescent Clinical/Pediatric Psychology at the University of Louisville, School of Medicine.
 I currently work with students to manage emotional and psychological concerns in order to help them best meet their academic goals.
-Prior to joining the staff at Student Counseling Services I worked at North Shore Long Island Jewish Zucker Hillside Hospital conducting evaluations and providing therapy to adolescents in the early stages of schizophrenia and bipolar disorder.
+Prior to joining the staff at the Student Health and Counseling Center I worked at North Shore Long Island Jewish Zucker Hillside Hospital (now Northwell Health) conducting evaluations and providing therapy to adolescents in the early stages of schizophrenia and bipolar disorder.
 I also hold a Master's degree in Creative Arts Therapy and enjoy my role as an Assistant Adjunct Professor teaching graduate students in the department of Counseling and Mental Health Professions at Hofstra University.×

 Merry E. McVey-Noble, Ph.D.
 Assitant Clinical Director

-As a staff psychologist, I work directly with students to provide individual counseling, consultation, referral, and crisis management services.
+As a Staff Psychologist and Assistant Clinical Director, I work directly with students to provide individual counseling, consultation, referral, and crisis management services.
 I also love to go out into the Hofstra community and to provide workshops to students, to participate in trainings for different groups and to facilitate screening events for the campus community.
 At Student Counseling Services, students can expect a confidential, compassionate counseling experience.